Should Your Child See a Doctor?

 Is this your child's symptom?

-- Bees, mosquitoes, ticks and spiders are not covered.
+- Bees, mosquitoes, fire ants, ticks and spiders are not covered.
 See those care guides.

 Symptoms of Insect Bites

 - Insect bites usually cause a small red bump.

 - Often, it looks like localized hives (one large one or several small ones).

 - Sometimes, a small water blister occurs in the center of the bump.
 This is common in younger children.

 - Itchy Insect Bites.
 Bites of mosquitoes, chiggers (harvest mites), fleas, and bedbugs usually cause itchy, red bumps.